redmix-run/redmix/docs/docs/graphql.md

 The [GraphQL Playground](https://www.graphql-yoga.com/docs/features/graphiql) is a way for you to interact with your schema and try out queries and mutations.
 It can show you the schema by inspecting it.
 You can find the GraphQL Playground at [http://localhost:8911/graphql](http://localhost:8911/graphql) when your dev server is running.

-> Because both introspection and the playground share possibly sensitive information about your data model, your data, your queries and mutations, best practices for deploying a GraphQL Server call to disable these in production, Redmix **, by default, only enables introspection and the playground when running in development**.
+> Because both introspection and the playground share possibly sensitive information about your data model, your data, your queries and mutations, best practices for deploying a GraphQL Server call to disable these in production, Cedar **, by default, only enables introspection and the playground when running in development**.
 That is when `process.env.NODE_ENV === 'development'`.

 However, there may be cases where you want to enable introspection as well as the GraphQL Playground.
 You can enable introspection by setting the `allowIntrospection` option to `true` and enable GraphiQL by setting `allowGraphiQL` to `true`.